Offshoots of Operation Car Wash: Operation Exposed Invoice

-On 11 April 2017, the Federal Police launched Operation Exposed Invoice (Fatura Exposta), which placed the former Secretary of Health of the State of Rio de Janeiro Sérgio Côrtes under arrest, accused of involvement in the millionaire corruption scheme run by the former state governor Sérgio Cabral.
+On 11 April 2017, the Federal Police launched Operation Exposed Invoice (Fatura Exposta), which placed the former Secretary of Health of the State of Rio de Janeiro Sérgio Côrtes under arrest, accused of involvement in the millionaire corruption scheme run by the former state governor Sérgio Cabral Filho.
 The scheme revealed involved fraud at both the State Health Secretariat and the National Institute of Traumatology and Orthopedics (INTO), of which Côrtes was director, with the directing of bids in exchange for payment of bribes.
 In addition to the former secretary, two businessmen accused of involvement in the scandal were also arrested.
 The Federal Police reported that a total of three warrants for pre-trial detention, 20 warrants for search and seizure and three for condução coercitiva warrants, by the 7th Federal Criminal Court of Rio de Janeiro and that those involved will be held accountable for passive and active corruption, money laundering and criminal organization.
 The operation had the collaboration of a whistleblower who worked with Côrtes in the respective bodies of the Health Department and that the deviations could reach 37 million reals ($ million).